doga/qworum-domain-model/README.md

 By default, a group membership grants the user full permissions when using Qworum-based services.
 User permissions may be made more restrictive through `Membership` annotations on group membership relations.
 For example a group member may be given a read-only access to Qworum-based services.

 Note that memberships can have many dimensions beyond member roles.
-For example:
+For example memberships may be active:

-- memberships may be active only during specified time periods.
+- only during specified time periods.
-- memberships may be activated only after a certain event has occurred.
+- only after a certain event has occurred.
+- only if the user has a certain type of credential.

 Similary to how the actions of the members of a group can be restricted through personas, the actions of all members of a member group within collab can also be restricted through `Partnership`s.

-For users that are members of a group which are in turn members of a collab, an action is only allowed if:
+For users that are members of a group which are in turn partners in a `Partnership`, an action is only allowed in a Qworum service if:

 - at least one of the `Partnership` rules of the user's group allows the action, __and__
 - at least one of the `Membership` rules of the user within the group allows the action.